 11th Grade Mastery Project

 The purpose of the Mastery Project is for upper school students to learn new skills and trades from local experts in the community.
 This project occurs in the 11th grade year and spans the months of October through May.
 Each student averages two hours a week working in an internship with a local trade, organization, or company studying a topic of his or her choice.
 At the end of the year, students present their experiences and newly acquired knowledge to the school community.
-Recent examples have included an intership with Legal Aid, learning the craft of welding, and assisting with the installation of the school's solar panels.
+Recent examples have included an internship with Legal Aid, a journalism internship with local paper, The Source Weekly, and assisting with the installation of the school's solar panels.

 As the seniors finish their last year at Cascades Academy, they are required to complete one last project.
 This project is intended to supply the students with new skills in a service-oriented capacity.
 Students are asked to either individually or in groups design their own project plan, one that will not only interest them, but also leave their community with something tangibly beneficial.
 For example, the Class of 2016 gifted composting worm bins and hand-crafted raised garden beds to the school.
 Students created their project, a detailed a timeline of the different tasks to be completed, chose mentors to help them through the process, drew up a business plan, and designed a culminating presentation that clearly displayed the process of this project.